-Unlike most Master's courses in this area, the MSc Science Communication addresses the needs of working students, as well as those with caring commitments.
-There are short, intensive teaching blocks of three to five days, and you can expect to attend three teaching sessions for each 30-credit module.
+Unlike most master's courses in this area, the MSc Science Communication addresses the needs of working students, as well as those with caring commitments.
+There are short, intensive teaching blocks of three to five days, and you can expect to attend three teaching blocks for each 30-credit module.
 These teaching blocks also work well for students who want to study our Master's without moving to Bristol.

 See our full glossary of learning and teaching terms.

 18 months full-time or 30 months part-time.

-You'll attend three teaching blocks for each 30 credit course module.
-Teaching blocks are typically three days long, Thursday to Saturday.
+You'll attend three teaching blocks for each 30-credit module.

 The modules are assessed in a variety of ways, to reflect the theoretical concepts, knowledge and practical skills you'll develop.
-For example, through portfolios, reports and oral presentations all of which you can use to attract prospective employers.
-The ability to evaluate your own work and others' is critical to success in the workplace, and several assessments are designed to help you acquire these skills.
+This includes portfolios, reports and oral presentations - all of which you can use to attract prospective employers.
+The ability to evaluate your own work and others' is critical to success in the workplace and several assessments are designed to help you acquire these skills.